nerdyversary

 (default: simple)

-argument must be one of the strings the tabulate package understands.
+The FORMAT argument must be one of the strings the tabulate package understands.

 An example: The input